damien-carcel/KhatovarWeb/README.md

 #TODO

+* Bug to correct : long photo are truncated when edited.

+* Complete documentation to explain how the photos are displayed on member pages.
 * Optimize presentation on the photo admin page.
-* Longer text fields in Member form.
+* Larger text fields in Member form.
+* Standardize photo height on member main page.

 * Appearance, contacts and future show pages
 * RSS feeds
 * Connection to the facebook page for automatic posts when adding a new show